What is the program?

 - Finding safe transitional and/or permanent housing

-- How to get and keep a job (including resume assistance and job referral)
+- Work-force readiness (including resume assistance and job referral)

 - Money management and budgeting